 Students are encouraged to review Scholarship Dates & Deadlines to ensure maximum scholarship consideration.
-Incoming freshmen accepted for admission by mid-January receive automatic consideration for freshman scholarships.
-A scholarship application is not required.
+First-year students accepted for admission by mid-January receive consideration for first-year student scholarships.
+A scholarship application is not required for competitive merit scholarships.

-Incoming transfer students accepted to the Nursing professional program, as well as current Auburn students accepted to the Nursing or Veterinary Medicine professional program or enrolled in the Pharmacy professional program must complete the scholarship application through AUSOM by 4:45 p.m.
-CST on June 1 to receive department scholarship consideration.
+Transfer students accepted to the Nursing professional program as well as current Auburn students accepted to the Nursing or Veterinary Medicine professional program or enrolled in the Pharmacy professional program must complete the scholarship application through AUSOM by June 1 to receive departmental scholarship consideration.

-The General Application includes consideration for many department scholarships.
-However, some colleges or schools require completion of a Supplemental Application within AUSOM for department scholarship consideration.
+The General Application includes consideration for many departmental scholarships.
+However, some colleges require completion of a Supplemental Application within AUSOM for departmental scholarship consideration.
 Supplemental Applications appear to students who must answer additional questions to receive consideration for department scholarships and are based on the student's major.

 Students should only complete the questions that pertain to the academic major studying or planning to study.
 Students are encouraged to complete all Supplemental Applications as well as the General Application.
 Within the General Application, students have an opportunity to indicate interest in receiving consideration for certain special interest scholarships, which also requires completion of a Supplemental Application.

 If there is a change in major, students should review their scholarship application to answer possible additional questions for department scholarship consideration in the new major.